MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tamper-resiliency.md

 - The device is managed by Intune; and
 - The device has [Disable Local Admin Merge enabled](/microsoft-365/security/defender-endpoint/configure-local-policy-overrides-microsoft-defender-antivirus#use-microsoft-intune-to-disable-local-list-merging).

-For more details, see [Tamper protection for antivirus exclusions](/microsoft-365/security/defender-endpoint/manage-tamper-protection-intune#tamper-protection-for-antivirus-exclusions).
+For more information, see [Tamper protection for antivirus exclusions](/microsoft-365/security/defender-endpoint/manage-tamper-protection-intune#tamper-protection-for-antivirus-exclusions).

 Attackers can be preventing from discovering existing antivirus exclusions by enabling [HideExclusionsFromLocalAdmin](/windows/client-management/mdm/defender-csp#configurationhideexclusionsfromlocaladmins).